MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/running-data-f1/index.md

 * *Area Leads / Engineering Directors*: The directors of the team setting the high level vision and agenda based on the company objectives.
 Depending on company CTO might take some of these roles as well or VP of Engineering.

-* *Engineering Managers*: Responsible for coaching, mentoring and developing the team and improving the execution of things.
+* *Engineering Managers*: Responsible for coaching, mentoring and developing the team and improving the *execution* of things.
 Often fascinated with reducing **"technical debt"**.
 Some more Data Science focused companies might have a variant called *Data Science Manager*.

 * *Product Managers*: Responsible for the vision and roadmap for what to build in the team.
 Often teams gateway to clients.
 They are in the sweat spoot of having no *formal power*, but need to get people and other teams aligned and do what they want.

 * *Data Scientists*: Data wizards, Data Wranglers that make magic happen with data. *ML*, *LLMs* & *AI* are buzzwords they use.
 Often in charge of building algorithms and or product logic, but not always deploying (many favor *jupyter notebooks*) them depending on the company.
 Also some companies might call them *AI Engineers*, *ML Engineer* or even *Generative AI Engineer* these days.
 You might also have seen [Decision Scientist](https://chds.hsph.harvard.edu/approaches/what-is-decision-science/) pop up in some companies.
 What they do differently from Data Scientist is still an unsolved mystery.

 * *Backend / Frontend Engineers*: Engineers skilled in building backend or frontend systems, APIs, infrastructure via terraform and reducing **technical debt** (which is why they get along with the EM).
 If you are fortunate you may have some *full-stack* engineers in your team that can do both.
-Not like wizards, bit more like swizz knifes.
+Not like wizards, bit more like swizz knives.

 * *Designers*: People skilled in figma and designing flows and user journeys.
 Often these tend to be outside of the product team, so if you have one don't let them leave.

 * *Other*: Usually people labelling data, most often students needing money :moneybag:.
+Some companies also employ data annotation firms, with [questionable](https://www.context.news/ai/ai-boom-is-dream-and-nightmare-for-workers-in-global-south) practices.

 ### Activities during a "normal" business week

-__TODO__
+{{<mermaid>}}
+timeline
+    title Data Product Team "Typical" Week
+    Day 1
+        : TBA
+    Day 2
+        : TBA
+    Day 3
+        : TBA
+    Day 4
+        : TBA
+    Day 5
+        : TBA
+{{</mermaid>}}

 ### Data Products?
 __TODO__